yuxing26liu/Power-Outage-Predictor/index.md

   frameborder="0"
 ></iframe>

+At the time of prediction, we would know these given features:
+- CAUSE.CATEGORY
+- CLIMATE.REGION
+- MONTH
+- U.S._STATE
+- POPPCT_URBAN
+- POPDEN_URBAN

+This information will allow us to predict how long (in minutes) a power outage will last.

+Based on our analyses so far —our finding that the summer outages don't have difference in duration than other season and our EDA showing how certain features influence outage length— we will set up a **regression problem**:

+> We will build a regression model that, given certain features, predicts how many minutes an outage will last.

+The metric we are using the evaluate my model is the **Root Mean Squared Error (RMSE)** since itpenalizes large errors more heavily, which is important be cause very prolonged outages (tens of thousands of minutes) have outsized consequences and it is measured in the same units as the response (minutes), making it directly interpretable for utilities.

-## Step 6: Baseline Model
+## Baseline Model
-We begin with a baseline regression model that uses only the two categorical predictors: `CAUSE.CATEGORY` and `CLIMATE.REGION`.
-We split the cleaned data (`df_clean`) into 80 % for training and 20 % for testing.
-A `ColumnTransformer` one‐hot encodes both categorical columns, and a `RandomForestRegressor` (with 100 trees) is fit on the encoded training data.
+We begin with the **baseline regression model** that uses only the two categorical predictors: `CAUSE.CATEGORY` and `CLIMATE.REGION`.
+We split the cleaned data into 80 % for training and 20 % for testing.

+To prepare them for modeling:
+- We apply a `ColumnTransformer` with a `OneHotEncoder(handle_unknown="ignore")` to both `CAUSE.CATEGORY` and `CLIMATE.REGION`.
+  - This creates one binary indicator column for each unique category value
+  - Since there are no ordinal features in the baseline, no ordinal encoding is needed.
+  - There are also no numeric features at this stage, so no scaling or other transformation is performed.

+The transformed features feed into a `RandomForestRegressor` with **100 trees**.
+We train using an 80%/20% train/test split of the cleaned dataset.
 After training, we predict on the held‐out test set and compute test‐set RMSE and R².
 This baseline establishes a performance floor: it shows how well we can predict outage duration using only cause and region information.

-Any additional features in later steps should improve upon these baseline metrics.
+Baseline Model Performance:
+  • RMSE = 7398.31 minutes
+  • R²   = 0.1080

-The baseline model—which used only cause category and climate region—has an RMSE of 7 398 minutes (≈ 123 hours), meaning its outage‐duration predictions are off by about five days on average.
-This is due to only providing 2 categories.
+The baseline model has an RMSE of 7 398 minutes (≈ 123 hours ≈ 5.12 days), meaning its outage‐duration predictions are off by about five days on average.
 Its R² of 0.108 indicates it explains only 10.8 % of the variance in true outage durations.
+This model is not good since our RMSE is too large for operational decision‐making, and our low R² shows that predicting outage duration based only on cause and region is insufficient.

 In other words, **cause and region alone capture very little of the signal, and most of the variability in outage length remains unexplained at this baseline level.** To improve this, we need more information/indicators to reach our target which is what we will do in step 7.

 ## Step 7: Final Model
+Building on the baseline and our ideas to improve our model, we will now include **4 additional predictors** and **4 engineered features**:

+### Additional Predictors
+1. **`CAUSE.CATEGORY`** (nominal categorical)
+   - **Why:** Different causes have inherently different repair complexities.
+For example, severe weather events (hurricanes, ice storms) often require more extensive crew mobilization and infrastructure repair, leading to longer outages than equipment failures or intentional attacks.

+2. **`CLIMATE.REGION`** (nominal categorical)
+   - **Why:** Geographic regions experience distinct weather patterns and grid‐hardening standards.
+The South, for instance, is prone to hurricanes, while the Northeast faces Nor’easters—each affecting repair time differently.

+3. **`U.S._STATE`** (nominal categorical)
+   - **Why:** State‐level regulatory environments, utility practices, and infrastructure age vary.
+Two outages from the same cause in different states can have very different restoration timelines depending on local crew availability, permitting processes, and grid resilience measures.

+4. **`POPDEN_URBAN`** (quantitative)
+   - **Why:** Urban density influences both the number of customers affected and how quickly crews can access damaged equipment.
+High‐density areas may have more complex logistics (e.g., traffic delays, multi‐failure circuits) but can also mobilize urban‐focused resources faster.

+### Engineered
+5. **`month_sin`**
+   - **Derived From:** `MONTH`, places December (12) and January (1) close together on a circular scale
+   - **Why:** allows the model to recognize that year‐end and year‐beginning months are adjacent in seasonal context.

+6. **`month_cos`**
+   - **Derived From:** `MONTH`, creating a continuous representation where December (12) and January (1) are adjacent on a circle.
+   - **Why:** Complements `month_sin` by allowing the model to learn smooth, continuous seasonal effects without artificial “jumps” between December and January.

+7. **`dow`** (quantitative, ordinal 0–6)
+   - **Derived From:** `OUTAGE.START` timestamp, which returns 0 for Monday through 6 for Sunday.
+   - **Why:** Day‐of‐week can influence crew staffing and resource availability.
+For example, outages beginning on a Monday may be addressed more quickly than those on a Saturday because more crews and parts suppliers are fully operational during the workweek.

+8. **`is_weekend`** (binary categorical)
+   - **Derived From:** `dow`,  assigning 1 for weekend outages, 0 otherwise.
+   - **Why:** Weekend outages often face slower mobilization—fewer on‐call crews, reduced staffing, and limited access to external contractors.
+A binary flag allows the model to adjust its duration prediction when an outage starts on a Saturday or Sunday versus a weekday.

+We apply a `ColumnTransformer` with a `OneHotEncoder(handle_unknown="ignore")` to the three categorical features, standardizes the two numeric features (MONTH, POPDEN_URBAN), and passes the four engineered features (month_sin, month_cos, dow, is_weekend) through unchanged.

+Instead of a random forest, we chose a **Histogram-Based Gradient Boosting Regressor** (`HistGradientBoostingRegressor`) within a Pipeline because:

+- It handles heavy‐tailed and skewed numerical distributions well without extensive preprocessing.
+- It tends to converge faster on large datasets and is robust to outliers.
+- It natively supports early stopping and monotonic constraints (future work) if needed.

-Building on the baseline and our ideas to improve our model, we will now include six predictors: CAUSE.CATEGORY, CLIMATE.REGION, U.S._STATE, POPDEN_URBAN, a log‐transformed residential customers column (res_cust_log), and MONTH (encoded as cyclical month_sin/month_cos), along with day‐of‐week (dow) and weekend flag (is_weekend).
-We begin by dropping the top 10 % of longest outages to reduce extreme‐value influence.
-Again, we use an 80/20 train/test split.
-Our ColumnTransformer one‐hot encodes the three categorical features, standardizes the three numeric features (MONTH, POPDEN_URBAN, res_cust_log), and passes the four engineered features (month_sin, month_cos, dow, is_weekend) through unchanged.
-Instead of a Random Forest, we fit a HistGradientBoostingRegressor within a Pipeline and perform a grid search over max_iter (200, 400, 600), max_leaf_nodes (15, 31, 63), and learning_rate (0.1, 0.05, 0.01) using 5‐fold cross‐validation on the training set, optimizing for RMSE.
+We then performed a GridSearchCV over these hyperparameters (5‐fold cross‐validation, optimizing for RMSE) over max_iter (200, 400, 600), max_leaf_nodes (15, 31, 63), and learning_rate (0.1, 0.05, 0.01) using 5‐fold cross‐validation on the training set, optimizing for RMSE.
+Our best hyperparamters were:
+- 'hgb__learning_rate': 0.01
+- 'hgb__max_iter': 200
+- 'hgb__max_leaf_nodes': 63

 With that we get this:

 >>Filtered‐Data Model Test RMSE = 1329.56 minutes
 >>Filtered‐Data Model Test R²  = 0.4004

-Here, we can see improvement over the baseline, indicating that adding state‐level, population-density, customer-count, and temporal features—and using a boosted tree with hyperparameter tuning—provides substantial additional predictive power.

-### Final Model Results: Actual vs. Predicted Outage Duration

 This interactive plot shows predicted vs. actual outage durations on the test set.
 Each vertical gray line represents the error between the actual value and the model’s prediction.